US STOCKS-S&P 500, Dow slip on worries about earnings, U.S. stimulus outlook

 "A focus on big technology companies may move this market to rally despite the problems the virus is creating," he said.

-Semiconductor designer Advanced Micro Devices Inc fell as it agreed to buy Xilinx Inc in a $35 billion all-stock deal.
-Xilinx shares soared, the largest gainer on the Nasdaq 100, while those of AMD-rival Intel fell.
+Semiconductor designer Advanced Micro Devices Inc fell 4.1% after it agreed to buy Xilinx Inc in a $35 billion all-stock deal.
+Xilinx shares soared 8.6%, the largest percentage gainer on the S&P 500, while those of AMD-rival Intel fell 2.3%.

-Insurer American International Group Inc gained after its board named Peter Zaffino as chief executive officer and approved a plan to separate the life and retirement business from the rest of the company.
+Shares of Franklin Resources Inc fell 13.6%, the largest decliner on the S&P 500, as the money manager reported quarterly adjusted earnings of 56 cents per share, below analysts' expectations.
 (Reporting by Herbert Lash, additional reporting by Medha Singh and Shivani Kumaresan in Bengaluru; editing by Saumyadeb Chakrabarty, Anil D'Silva and David Gregorio)